Mallik-Raj/Kubernetes-Zero-to-Hero/README.md

 kops validate cluster demok8scluster.k8s.local
 ```

+## /etc/kubernetes directory  in K8s

+ /etc/kubernetes directory is a crucial part of any Kubernetes cluster.
+It stores various configuration files, certificates, and other data essential for the cluster's operation.
+Here's a breakdown of the key elements you'll find within:

+Subdirectories:

+**/etc/kubernetes/admin.conf :** This file holds the administrator's configuration for interacting with the API server.
+It includes credentials and connection details.
+**/etc/kubernetes/pki :** This directory stores all the Public Key Infrastructure (PKI) certificates used for secure communication within the cluster.
+It includes certificates for the API server, kubelet, etcd, and other components.
+**/etc/kubernetes/manifests :** This directory holds static Pod manifests for essential Kubernetes components like etcd, kube-apiserver, and kube-controller-manager.
+These Pods are automatically deployed during cluster initialization.
+Files:

+**ca.crt and ca.key :** These files contain the certificates and key for the Kubernetes certificate authority (CA).
+The CA signs all other certificates used in the cluster.
+**apiserver.crt and apiserver.key :** These files contain the certificates and key for the Kubernetes API server.
+The API server is the central control plane component responsible for managing the cluster.
+**kubelet.conf (or bootstrap-kubelet.conf during TLS bootstrap) :** This file contains the configuration for the kubelet agent running on each worker node.
+The kubelet manages Pods and containers on the node.
+**controller-manager.conf and scheduler.conf :** These files contain the configuration for the controller-manager and scheduler components, respectively.
+These components manage various tasks within the cluster, such as replica set deployments and workload scheduling.

 ## Difference between Container and POD

 Container is a lightweight, standalone executable package that contains everything needed to run an application, including code, libraries, and dependencies.
 Containers provide a consistent, isolated environment for your applications, making it easier to move them between different environments without worrying about compatibility issues.